Where are our fabrics from?

 What happens to the waste from cutting?

-I design all of the patterns to fit perfectly within the constraints of each fabric width.
-Sometimes that means combining two products on one pattern.
-This leaves little to zero waste depending on the shape of the product (masks are cut in rectangular shapes so there is a thin strip of silk leftover for every 300 masks made).
+I design most of the patterns to fit perfectly within the constraints of each fabric width.
+Sometimes that means combining two or three products on one pattern.
+This leaves little to zero waste depending on the shape of the product (masks are cut in rectangular shapes so there is a thin 3/8" strip of silk leftover for every 300 masks made).

 Any waste we do have is repurposed into ribbons for packaging, other products, random functions around the house, testing new product patterns, and more.